About the event

 What should I bring with me?

 Water, sunscreen and hat, wet-weather gear (just in case), snacks, camera and a fully charged mobile phone with the Sydney Open app.
-Don’t forget to wear your Sydney Open wristband and bring your printed Sydney Open map and itinerary.
-Maps will also be available at all buildings on the day.
+Don’t forget to wear your Sydney Open wristband and comfortable walking shoes.

 How do I hear about future Sydney Open events?

 Sign up for the Sydney Living Museums eNews to hear about future Sydney Open events, and discover a whole new world of happenings and exhibitions throughout the year across our 12 beautiful historic properties.
 Sign up now!

 For ticketing inquiries, contact Sydney Living Museums Bookings on (02) 8239 2211 or 1300 448 849 (Mon–Fri, 9.00am–5.00pm).